bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 In other words, The FNO $\mathcal{M}$ is trained so that for every $f$ in the dataset, $(\mathcal{M}f)(\mathbf{x})$ is a close to $g(\mathbf{x})$ as possible.

 This is particularly useful in applications such as solving partial differential equations (PDEs), where the input and output are functions that describe physical phenomena.
-For example, in fluid dynamics the input function could represent the initial conditions of a fluid flow, mapping $(x, y)$ cordinates to a scaler vorticity, while the output function could represent the velocity field at a later time.
+For example, in fluid dynamics the input function could represent the initial conditions of a fluid flow, mapping $(x, y)$ coordinates to a scalar vorticity, while the output function could represent the velocity field at a later time.

 ![semantic segmentation]({{ site.baseurl }}/assets/images/fno-unet/vorticity.png)